One of the certainties in life is taxes.

 - assistance in dealing with contrary ATO positions, including preparing objections and responses to position papers;

-- assessing the impact of capital gains tax on a particular transaction;
+- assessing the impact of capital gain tax on a particular transaction;

-- assistance with mergers or acquisitions, and assistance leading up to a business sale to provide the best results for the client;
+- assistance with mergers or acquisitions, and assistance leading up to a business sale to provide the best results for you;

-- users of joint ventures and other commercial arrangements in structuring transactions;
+- joint ventures and other commercial arrangements in structuring transactions;

 - various forms of rollovers;